 Temporary, partial or total disability workers' compensation wage benefits are discontinued after an employee is released by the treating physician to return to work.
 Employees are required to use accumulated paid leave to receive medical treatment, evaluation or to attend physical rehabilitation during work time.
-If paid leave has been exhausted and the employee must be absent during work time to receive medical treatment, evaluation or to attend physical rehabilitation in conjunction with a work-related injury or illness, the employee will be granted unpaid leave.
+If paid leave has been exhausted and the employee must be absent during work time to receive medical treatment, evaluation in conjunction with a work-related injury or illness, the employee will be granted unpaid leave.